mrishu/welearntui/README.md

 `welearnlogin username password` script will log you in.
 But, there is no need to do it as `welearn` script logs in automatically if logged out.

 ### `welearninstall`
-This will automate the setup process.
+This will guide the user through the setup process.

 ## Dependencies
 The only dependency is `fzf`: https://github.com/junegunn/fzf